 If your hypercalcaemia is due to an overactive parathyroid gland, you may require surgery to remove the parathyroid gland.
 Read more about treatment options for hyperparathyroidism.

 For hypercalcaemia due to cancer, osteoporosis medicines called bisphosphonates are given by injection into your vein.
-If it is caused by high levels of vitamin D or sarcoidosis, then a short course of steroids such as prednisone may be given.
+There are other medicines that can be used but they usually require specialist care.
+If it's caused by high levels of vitamin D being made in your body because of certain kinds of inflammation, then a short course of steroids such as prednisone may be given.

-If you are diagnosed with hypercalcaemia, you may have lots of questions for your doctor, nurse, pharmacist or other healthcare professional.
+If you're diagnosed with hypercalcaemia, you may have lots of questions for your doctor, nurse, pharmacist or other healthcare professional.
 It’s okay to ask questions.
 Here are a few suggestions.

 - What is causing my hypercalcaemia?